 Polycystic Ovarian Syndrome Complications

-PCOS symptoms having mild nature at the start can lead to several complications if not controlled.
-Thus, diagnosing PCOS at an early stage is vital to preventing the exacerbation, which can cause severe complications.
+PCOS Complications has a mild nature at the beginning, but it can lead to severe health problems if not controlled.
+Thus, diagnosing PCOS at an early stage is vital to prevent its worsening, which can cause severe polycystic ovarian syndrome complications.

-Women with PCOS are at a high risk of developing the following conditions:
+Women with PCOS complications are at a high risk of developing the following conditions:

 - Type 2 Diabetes